p3palazzo/comparative-histories/chapter.md

 humanistic universities.

-This brings up a long-standing paradox regarding the place of architectural history in professional education and practice.
-It has played out in a few 21^st^-century textbooks that attempted to distance themselves from the comparative method.
-This paradox has to do with the fact that critical history functions best as an interpretive paradigm when applied to architectural cultures that were themselves critically aware of their own historicity.
-As such, architectural history has tended to drift towards more recent subject matter, thus re-entering the territory of disciplinary theory that critical historians initially sought to avoid.
+This brings up a long-standing paradox concerning the place of architectural history in professional education and practice.
+This paradox has played out in a few 21^st^-century textbooks attempting to distance themselves from the comparative method.
+Critical history operates most effectively as an interpretive paradigm when applied to architectural cultures critically aware of their own historicity.
+As such, architectural history has drifted towards more recent subject matter, thus re-entering the territory of disciplinary theory that critical historians initially sought to avoid.
-This disciplinary tension is being addressed nowadays by heuristic approaches that acknowledge the role of disciplinary methods in the study of past architecture and establish particular relations to historical criticism.
+Addressing this disciplinary tension nowadays involves heuristic approaches that acknowledge the role of disciplinary methods in studying past architecture and establish particular relations to historical criticism.

-To address the problem of history's place in the disciplinary field of architecture, then, we must look at the two major currents in historical interpretation whose foundations were laid in the mid 19^th^ century: comparative history and critical history.
-Some of the textbooks and methods that most explicitly adhere to either of these currents will be discussed in depth.
-This will be, then, not a judgment on the merits or relevance of these works, or of those omitted from this discussion, but an exploration of how such works shed light on the development of the professional architect's historical education since the 19^th^ century.

-A number of other historiographic currents have been left out of this discussion, most notably the diverse forms of Idealist criticism and formalism that saw their heyday from the first half of the 20^th^ century up to the 1960s.
-These currents were already discussed by scholars such as Michael @podro:1982critical, Alan
+A number of other historiographic currents have been left out of this discussion, notably the diverse forms of Idealist criticism and formalism widespread from the first half of the 20^th^ century up to the 1960s.
+These currents were already examined by scholars such as Michael @podro:1982critical, Alan
 @colquhoun:1981historicism, Alina @payne:1994rudolf, David Watkin
 [-@watkin:1977morality; -@watkin:1980rise], and Giorgio
 @pigafetta:1993architettura.
-Neither is this chapter concerned with a number of transitional textbooks focused on Western architecture that appeared in the 1970s, 80s, and 90s, such as Watkin's [@watkin:2005history], Marvin Trachtenberg and Isabelle Hyman's [@trachtenberg:1986architecture], or José Ramón Alonso Pereira's [@alonso:1995introduccion].
-Finally, the German tradition of architectural history textbooks is too deeply entangled with editorial projects of encyclopaedic professional manuals to be singled out and discussed here.
+Neither does this chapter delve into textbooks focused on Western architecture published in the 1970s, 80s, and 90s, such as Watkin's [@watkin:2005history], Marvin Trachtenberg and Isabelle Hyman's [@trachtenberg:1986architecture], or José Ramón Alonso Pereira's [@alonso:1995introduccion].
+Finally, the German tradition of architectural history textbooks is too deeply tied to encyclopaedic professional manuals to be profitably confronted with the Atlantic tradition of standalone textbooks.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *